JakeFlasher/stackedit-app-data/testing.md

 >All the **traces** used are from CRC2, DPC3, where -o3 optimization is used when compiling these benchmarks.
 Also, **Constable** paper also showed the existence of global stable loads in off-the-shelf X86 binaries after -o3 optimization.
 # Contrast Analysis
-We did a set of experiments varying the condition used to select load/store instructions to remove from the whole trace, while ensuring the same total population, the discrete distribution (measured in 500 equal intervals across the whole trace)
+We did a set of experiments **varying the condition used to select load/store instructions to remove from the whole trace**, while ensuring the same **total population** and **discrete distribution** (measured in 500 equal intervals across the whole trace) of such load/store candidates.
+1. Global stable load instructions (GSL)
+2. Partitioned Rese-distance Pruning
+3. Partitioned Value Leaking Address Detection
+4. Partitioned Random Sampling on Minimum footprint-saturated instructions
 ### Extending the concpets
 # Global  Stable Store Instructions